-The Group provides land transport engineering solutions through an accredited SAC hooklift compactor and OTC inspection centre.
-We offer a comprehensive range of equipment and components for load handling, including truck-mounted cranes, tailgate, rubbish compactor, and we are the sole distributor for EFFER, ZEPRO and GEESINKNORBA.
-The Group also specializes in the designing, selling and leasing of heavy duty lifting winch with crane.
-These proprietary designed lifting winches are backed by intelligent software-based control system with features dedicated to ease operation, increase productivity, improve safety, and lower maintenance costs.
-We have a wide customer base ranging from workshops, precast yards and storage yards to civil contractors for cable laying, MRT tunneling and land reclamation.
+The Group provides land transport load handling engineering solutions through an accredited SAC hooklift compactor and OTC inspection centre.
+We offer a comprehensive range of equipment and components for load handling, including truckmounted cranes, tailgate, rubbish compactor and we are the sole distributor for EFFER, ZEPRO and GEESINKNORBA.
+The Group also specializes in designing and selling of heavy duty lifting cranes with winches.
+These proprietary designed lifting winches are backed by intelligent software-based control system.

-OTHER BUSINESS
+OTHER BUSINESSES